Aldurama/israblog_backup/README.md

 # instructions

 There are two options to run the script:
-A. download the "israblog_backup.py" and the "include.js" files and run the python script.
+A. download "israblog_backup.py", "functions.js" and "include.js" files and run the python script.
-B. download the "israblog_backup.zip" file, extract the content and run the "israblog_backup.exe" file.
+B. download "israblog_backup.zip" file, extract the content and run "israblog_backup.exe".

 After you ran it, it will ask you for your userID, which can be found here:
 <img src="https://i.imgur.com/SFo8axq.png">